Project Information Memorandum (PIM)

 What you need to apply for a PIM

-The more information you give us about your project, the better the guidance we give you will be.
+The more information you give us about your project, the better guidance we can give you.

 Examples of the kind of information we need are: